MATIN-X/MXUI/Client/README.md

-# MX-UI Client (Flutter Multi-Platform)
+# MXUI Client (Flutter Multi-Platform)

-This folder is the scaffold for the MX-UI native client app.
+This folder is the scaffold for the MXUI native client app.

 ## Targets
 - Android